MPA Challenge: Coherence

 Outcome of the Coherence analysis

-With the available data the project team has been able to complete the coherence analysis.
-A process that was complicated by the fact that the species data had to be sourced from different sources, requiring adaptations of the methodology to achieve comparable results nonetheless.
+While the available data was sufficient to complete the coherence analysis, the process was complicated by the fact that the species data had to be obtained from different sources.
+This meant that the methodology had to be altered to achieve comparable results.

-All included species are Arctic species, they make extensive use of the Arctic and are included in Meltofte (2013).
-From our list the species with the lowest scores for Replication and Adequacy/Viability are bird species that breed in the Arctic, but that are not very reliant on the Arctic Ocean and Marine Protected Areas.
+All species included in the coherence analysis are Arctic species meaning that make extensive use of the Arctic and are included in Meltofte (2013).
+From our list the species with the lowest scores for Replication and Adequacy/Viability are bird species that breed in the Arctic, but that are otherwise not very reliant on the Arctic Ocean and Marine Protected Areas.

 The least protected Arctic marine mammals are